<< Click to Display Table of Contents >>

 What is the difference between an Internal Cross-Fire and an Extra Shot Fired?

 In shooting, competitors are supposed to fire a prescribed number of shots on a prescribed number of aiming bull.
-For example, in Men's Air Rifle a shooter has 60 aiming bulls to fire 60 shots.
-Or stated another way, the shooter is to fire one shot per aiming bull on 60 aiming bulls.
+For example, in Men's Air Rifle a athlete has 60 aiming bulls to fire 60 shots.
+Or stated another way, the athlete is to fire one shot per aiming bull on 60 aiming bulls.

 While the nuances of the difference between an internal cross-fire and an extra shot fired are dependent on the sanctioning rulebook, the following is generally true:

-•An Internal Cross-Fire is when the shooter fired more than the prescribed number of shots on any single aiming bull.
+•An Internal Cross-Fire is when the athlete fired more than the prescribed number of shots on any single aiming bull.

 oTo adjudicate an internal crossfire on one target, simply select the shot to be penalized (according to the rulebook your match is governed by) in the match scoring tab.
 Right-click the shot, then select 'Mark as Internal Crossfire' on the options.